acrolinx/sidebar-sdk-js/README.md

 ## Prerequisites

-Please contact Acrolinx SDK support (sdk-support@acrolinx.com) for initial consulting.
+Please contact Acrolinx SDK support (sdk-support@acrolinx.com) for consulting and getting your integration certified.
-We like to schedule a kickoff meeting to answer any questions about your integration project.
+This sample works with a test license on an internal acrolinx server.
+This license is only meant for demonstration and developing purposes.
-After the meeting, we provide you with test server credentials and configuration settings you need to get started.
+Once you finished your integration you'll have to get a license for your integration from Acrolinx.

 Please note that this an example for a integration into a web application only.
 Acrolinx offers different other SDKs for developing integrations.